 Here is what a glaucoma patient had to say about his life after cataract surgery with the micro-invasive implant and ECP.

 The Eye Associates Out-Patient Surgery Center

 The Eye Associates’ Surgery and Laser Center and its highly trained staff are uniquely and exclusively dedicated to eye procedures.
 We are state licensed, Medicare approved and even have an advanced accreditation from the Accreditation Association for Ambulatory Health Care (AAAHC), given only to those with superior patient care ratings.
 Dr. Brian Foster explains, “We are very proud of our AAAHC certification.
 It is not a requirement to have this certification but we feel it is important for our patients.
 With the AAAHC peer review and independent survey process, patients can be assured that we are focused on safety, values, quality care and the positive patient experience.”

 The Infiniti® Vision System with OZil Intelligent Phaco

-For Increased Safety & Enhanced Outcomes in Cataract Surgery
+For Increased Safety & Enhanced Outcomes in Cataract Surgery Back to Top

 The Eye Associates’ Surgery Center was the first in the Manatee/Sarasota area to acquire the Infiniti® Vision System for cataract surgery.
 It provides active monitoring of all critical parameters and reduces mechanical stress on the eye; thereby increasing the safety of the procedure.
 The added gentleness this equipment brings to the procedure speeds recovery time so active patients can resume their normal lifestyle more quickly.